Denmark Summer Early Music Workshops 2027.

 GENERAL MUSIC INFORMATION

-Each tutor will message participants with detail of the plans for the morning session and provide links to the repertoire.
+Tutors will communicate plans for the morning session and also provide links to the repertoire.

-Afternoon ensemble repertoire parts will also be provide electronically.
-Every effort will be made to place you appropriately.
+Placement into ensemble groups: every effort will be made to place participants appropriately.
 You will be given the instrumentation and details of players and links to the pieces to which you have been assigned.
-If you wish to make changes to your ensemble allocation we are happy to negotiate changes with you.
+Changes to the ensemble allocations can only be through SEMW organisers and your tutor.

 ACCOMMODATION OPTIONS